TheHappyKoala/Harmony-of-the-Spheres/README.md

 ## Contributors

+Below is an overview of the cool koalas that have made contributions to Harmony of the Spheres.
+Contributors are listed in the order that they started working on the project.

 | Contributors :rocket:   |      Work Done :hammer:      |  Profile :koala: |
 |----------|:-------------:|------:|
 | Darrell A. Huffman |  Developer and Maintainer | [More](https://thehappykoala.github.io)|